Fuck You Press Archive

 Herbert Huncke 80th Birthday Card

 Written by Jed Birmingham and published by RealityStudio on 17 March 2006.
 Thanks to Jeff Nisbet for images and to Dan Laufer for the 1964 flyer advertising Herbert Huncke’s reading.
-Archive expanded and updated on 26 August 2009.
+Thanks to BigCrux for the APO-33 handbill.
+Archive expanded and updated in August 2009 and December 2011.
+See also Fuck You Press cockatrices and rarities.

 I found issue 5 volume 7 in the garbage of a university.
 It’s amazing!
 I’ve never read anything by Ginsberg or Burroughs and this seems like a good way to start.